leonletto/leonletto.github.io/Blog/Why-Your-Long-Context-AI-Keeps-Forgetting.md

 - You need to maintain coherence across the full context
 - Information can appear anywhere in the context (like email threads)
 - Accuracy matters more than specialized features

+**Practical tips if you're stuck with a mixed-attention model**:
+- Pin critical instructions and key facts at the *start* and *end* of your prompt (mitigates "lost in the middle")
+- Avoid burying important information mid-context
+- If you control inference: test a full-attention variant of the same model family for comparison

 ## My Takeaway: Choose Your Tool for the Job